estafv/Networking/arp.md

 # ARP (Address Resolution Protocol)

-Mapping of a L3 address to a L2 address
+mapping of a L3 address to a L2 address

-ARP is used when the IP address of a device is known, but the MAC address needs to be discovered for communication on the local network.
+aRP is used when the IP address of a device is known, but the MAC address needs to be discovered for communication on the local network.

 <img width="800" height="493" alt="image" src="https://github.com/user-attachments/assets/4b30ed62-047d-4492-a73e-dc41d5c54ec2" />